AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-builder.md

 1. The email subject line also supports variables.
 To add a variable to the subject:
 2. Open a template and locate the **Email subject** field.
 3. Type the variable directly.
-For example, "Your enrollment in {{course_name}} is confirmed".
+For example, "Your enrollment in {\{course_name}\} is confirmed".
 The variable renders with the actual course name when the email is sent.
 4. Alternatively, select **Add variable**, then select **Course**.

     ![](assets/email_builder_0025.png)